-To present to Council the Wellington Regional Erosion Control Initiative (WRECI) and the request for Council funding.
+To present to Council the Wellington Regional Erosion Control Initiative (WRECI) and the request for Council funding, noting that this report supersedes report 08.367 presented to Council on 10 June 2008.

 2. Significance of the decision

 The matters for decision in this report do not trigger the significance policy of the Council or otherwise trigger section 76(3)(b) of the Local Government Act 2002.